 |---|---|---|

-| Discovery | The prospect is exploring a problem, with no solution in mind | 'How do I improve my site's visibility in ChatGPT?' |
+| Discovery | The prospect explores a problem, with no solution in mind | “How can I improve my site's visibility in ChatGPT?” |

-| Comparison | The prospect is comparing approaches or providers | 'Best GEO agencies in France in 2026' |
+| Comparison | The prospect compares approaches or providers | “Best GEO agencies in France in 2026” |

-| Decision | The prospect is looking to validate a specific choice | 'Which agency should I use to optimize my AI visibility in Albi?' |
+| Decision | The prospect wants to validate a specific choice | “Which agency should I use to optimize my AI visibility in Albi?” |

 Running the test on each model

-Run each prompt on each model under standardized conditions, otherwise the results are not comparable from one wave to the next.
+Run each prompt on each model under standardized conditions, otherwise results are not comparable from one wave to the next.
 The protocol matters as much as the prompts.

 Run each prompt on ChatGPT, Perplexity and Gemini at a minimum.
 They rely on distinct citation mechanisms and do not return the same brands.